 Diagnostic Medical Sonography is a one-year certificate program that gives you the skills to be a competent entry-level general sonographer.
-Sonographers use special imaging equipment that directs sound waves into a patient’s body to assess and diagnose various medical conditions.
+Sonographers, who are also called ultrasound technologists, use special imaging equipment that directs sound waves into a patient’s body to assess and diagnose various medical conditions.

 Students who enter the program are often graduates of other allied health programs such as Radiologic Technology, but some enter the program with a bachelor's degree and the required prerequisites.

 Graduates are qualified to take the American Registry for Diagnostic Medical Sonography certification examination.

 This academic program is primarily designed for those who wish to enter the workforce immediately following graduation.

 - The Diagnostic Medical Sonography program is a very popular advanced certificate program.
 Applications are accepted on a rolling basis and ranked by date of complete application.
 Review begins every year on February 1 for an August start term.
 The program duration is one full year from August to August.
 View the guidelines for admission.

 - All applicants accepted into the Diagnostic Medical Sonography and Echocardiography Programs must be able to meet the program’s technical standards as outlined in the Technical Standards Policy.

 This program is offered by the Medical Imaging Department.